Eastern Michigan University

-Beginning in July 2013, approximately 950 EMU staff members were enrolled in the PhishMe Spear Phishing Education program.
+In July 2013, EMU staff members were enrolled in the inaugural year of the PhishMe Spear Phishing Education program.
+The program kicked off again, beginning in October, for the 2014-2015 academic year.
 Each staff member received the enrollment notification via EagleMail announcing the program.
-A new simulation and training exercise is delivered each month.
+Up to two new simulations and training exercises are delivered each month.

 The table below shows the results of phishing simulations sent each month.
-Note the number of victims, highlighted in yellow, who entered their passwords.
+Note the percentage of employees that both resisted and succumbed to the phish, highlighted in yellow.
 Also, be sure to click on the Email Simulation column to learn more about each simulation and how to avoid becoming a victim.

 Opened Email /Clicked Link

 |10/14/13||338/58||96%||4%||153||17||Oct 2013 Report|

 |11/25/13||291/10||99.8%||0.2%||122||2||Nov 2013 Report|

 |12/15/14||610/186||90%||10%||150||63||Dec 2014 Report|

 |4/27/15||612/256||89%||11%||139||138||April 2015 Report|

 The program is not designed to punish you, but rather to provide good advice on how to avoid becoming a victim in the future.
 I.T. may confidentially contact individuals who succumb to more than one simulation to offer one-to-one assistance to help those individuals better spot future phishing attempts.